Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Set-AzVmssOsProfile.md

 ### -AdditionalUnattendContent
 Specifies an unattended content object.
-You can use the Add-AzureRmVMAdditionalUnattendContent to create the object.
+You can use the Add-AzVMAdditionalUnattendContent to create the object.

 ```yaml
 Type: Microsoft.Azure.Management.Compute.Models.AdditionalUnattendContent[]